RL-LBAM/CV/index.md

 Relevant Courses: Calculus; Linear Algebra; Probability and Mathematical Statistics; Stochastic Processes; Sampling Theory; Mathematical Physics

 ## Research Experiences
-### **Modelling Object Co-Occurences in Images with Deep Generative Models** `02/2023–09/2023`
+### **Modelling Object Co-Occurences in Images** `02/2023–09/2023`
 *Supervisor: Professor Chris Williams*
-Modelled high-dimensional object count data from COCO dataset using VAE, discrete flow and diffusion models.
-Developed a sequence-to-set transformer variational autoencoder regarding the sparse counts as sets of object embeddings and transforming sequence probabilities to set probabilities.
+Modelled high-dimensional object count data from COCO dataset using VAE, mixture, discrete flow and diffusion models.
+Developed a sequence-to-set variational autoencoding transformer modeling the sparse counts as sets.
+Compared the models using the likelihood and the sample quality (introducing a discriminator network).

 ### **Human Probability Judgments: A Bayesian Sequential Sampler Account** `02/2021–09/2021`
 *Supervisors: Professor Adam Sanborn & Professor Nick Chater*
 Developed a diffusion-based model to explain human probability judgments.
 Collected data from online experiments.
-Fitted the model using simulation and compared its variants with different stopping rules using the Wasserstein distance.
+Fitted the model using moment matching and compared its variants with different stopping rules using the Wasserstein distance.

 ### **A Model Comparison Study for Human Choices in Two-Armed Bandit Problems: Reinforcement Learning and Win-Stay-Loss-Shift Heuristics** `09/2019–07/2020`
 *Supervisor: Associate Professor Junyi Dai*
-Modelled human choices in two-armed bandit problems using temporal difference reinforcement learning and the win-stay-loss-shift heuristics.
-Fitted the models using likelihood and compared their variants with different learning rules on one-step-ahead and long term predictive abilities.
+Modelled human choices in two-armed bandit problems using the temporal difference reinforcement learning and the win-stay-loss-shift heuristics.
+Fitted the models using maximum likelihood and compared their variants with different learning rules on one-step-ahead and long term predictive abilities.

 ## Projects
 ### **Deep Bayesian Active Learning with Hybrid Query Strategies** `2023`